voidev0dev/vwf_afktoolRB/README.md

 ### 🛡️Discord: https://discord.gg/JwhYyzHnMh

 ### Introduction
-*If you're an active Roblox player and sometimes you being AFK in PLS DONATE probably you could see bots, automatically writing texts, playing animations and etc. Want too something like that?
+*If you're an active Roblox player and sometimes you being AFK in PLS DONATE (by @haz3mn) probably you could see bots, automatically writing texts, playing animations and etc. Want too something like that?
 Use PL$ ROBUX!*

 **-✅OPEN SOURCE**
 ---------------------------